-Jason Howell Company (JHCo.) is paid exclusively by clients - i.e. "fee only" - and receives no commissions or kickbacks from any other source.
+Jason Howell Company (JHCo.) is paid exclusively by clients - i.e. "fee only" - and receives no commissions or kickbacks from any source.

 When we manage your assets, our investment management fee is an annual 1% for up to $2,000,000 and 0.75% after that.
 Our ideal clients have at least $500,000 for us to manage.
-In 2018, Jason Howell Company was featured in the New York Times for serving clients without having to initially manage their investments.
-We are proud to continue offering that flexibility to new clients.
-Just contact us for details.
+In that way our business model is fairly comparable to traditional investment advisers.

-"What is Sustainable Responsible Impact (SRI) Investing?"
+"What is Sustainable Responsible Investing (SRI)?"

 "When you manage my investments, where is it managed?"

 As a registered investment adviser, Jason Howell Company (JHCo.) has an independent, "institutional" relationship with custodians.
 For example, new accounts are opened with Schwab Advisor Services.
 Schwab Advisor Services serves independent investment advisors and includes the custody, trading and support services of Schwab.
 Independent investment advisors are not owned by, affiliated with or supervised by Schwab.
 Charles Schwab Co.
 Inc (Schwab).
 All rights reserved.
 Member SIPC.
 You will have a private login to monitor your account.

 In addition to our statements and monthly client letter, you will also receive statements directly from Schwab.

 "What's the profile of your typical client?
 Who do you work with?"

 Our mission is to financially enable the lives of first generation success stories who (silently) suffer from imposter syndrome.